OnePageCRM/OnePageCRM.github.io/_posts/2019-10-22-split-pane-and-conquering-design-challenges.md

 post_image: /assets/images/split_pane/header_image.png
 author: ania
 date: 2019-10-22 09:00:00
 excerpt: "I’ve always thought about frontend coding as something magical.
-It brings the beautiful static design into the life.
-Makes it pretty but also readable and useful.
-It makes it accessible for different users, browsers, platforms, devices or machines.
-(This can be the most challenging part of our job, but also - when successful - the most satisfying)."
+It brings beautiful static designs to life.
+It turns them into something pretty, but also readable and useful.
+It makes them accessible for different users, browsers, platforms and devices (this can be the most challenging part of our job, but also - when successful - the most satisfying)."
 graphic: /assets/images/split_pane/header_image.png
 ---

 I’ve always thought about frontend coding as something magical.
-It brings the beautiful static design into the life.
-Makes it pretty but also readable and useful.
-It makes it accessible for different users, browsers, platforms, devices or machines.
-(This can be the most challenging part of our job, but also - when successful - the most satisfying).
+It brings beautiful static designs to life.
+It turns them into something pretty, but also readable and useful.
+It makes them accessible for different users, browsers, platforms and devices (this can be the most challenging part of our job, but also - when successful - the most satisfying).

-Frontend combines two different spheres: the art of creation and the world of tech.
-And that is why I like it so much.
+Frontend combines two different spheres: the art of creation, and the world of technology.
+This is why I like it so much!

-I know that CSS is not considered a tech language, its main role is prettification but it exists in the tech world and it is constantly being improved and developed.
+I know that `CSS` is not strictly considered a tech language - its main role is prettification.
+Nonetheless it does exist in the world of tech, and it is constantly being improved and developed.
-Fortunately, I can now do many things in CSS that I could only ever have imagined a few years ago.
-I can work with [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/){:target="_blank"}, [Grid](https://css-tricks.com/snippets/css/complete-guide-grid/){:target="_blank"} and [Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*){:target="_blank"} which are great features.
+Fortunately, I can do things now in `CSS` that, a few years ago, I would never had imagined.
+[Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/){:target="_blank"}, [Grid](https://css-tricks.com/snippets/css/complete-guide-grid/){:target="_blank"} and [Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*){:target="_blank"}
+are each great examples of this.

 <div style="width:100%; margin-bottom:20px; text-align:center">
   <img alt=""